 Carol C. Villegas is a Partner in the New York office of Labaton Sucharow LLP.
 Carol focuses on prosecuting complex securities fraud cases on behalf of institutional investors.
-Leading one of the Firm’s litigation teams, she currently oversees litigation against DeVry Education Group, Skechers, U.S.A., Inc., Nimble Storage, Extreme Networks, Inc., and SanDisk.
+Leading one of the Firm’s litigation teams, she currently oversees litigation against DeVry Education Group, Skechers, U.S.A., Inc., Shanda Games, Prothena Corp., and Danske Bank.
 In addition to her litigation responsibilities, Carol holds a variety of leadership positions within the Firm, including serving on the Firm's Executive Committee, as Chair of the Firm's Women's Networking and Mentoring Initiative, and as the Chief of Compliance.

 Prior to joining Labaton Sucharow, Carol served as the Assistant District Attorney in the Supreme Court Bureau for the Richmond County District Attorney’s office, where she took several cases to trial.
 She began her career as an Associate at King & Spalding LLP, where she worked as a federal litigator.